lyoungblood/realtime-web-analytics-workshop/module-1/README.md

 ![iam-accept](../images/iam-accept.png)

 7. While you wait for the CloudFormation stack to be created, download the CloudFormation template by right-clicking here and selecting **Save Link As...**: ([Module 1 Starting Template](https://s3-us-west-2.amazonaws.com/realtime-analytics-workshop/1-frontend-module-start.yaml))
-8. Open the template you just downloaded in a text editor.
-If you don't have a text editor, you can download a trial of Sublime Text here: ([Sublime Text](https://www.sublimetext.com))

 </p></details>